Kuonirad/Sensory-Tracer-Science-STS-Proposal-for-a-New-Subfield/readme_quality_platform/README_FINAL_100.md

 ## What It Does

 This tool checks README files.
-It tells you if your file is good.
+It tells you if your README is good.

 ## Why Use It

-Good files help users.
-Bad files hurt projects.
+Good README files help users.
+Bad ones make users leave.

 ## Install